mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

   self.assertEqual(150.0, initial_score)
 ```

-Everything the reader needs is right there in the test.
+All I did was inline the code that was previously in `setUp` but the code is now immensely easier to read.
+Everything the reader needs is right there in the test, and it now has a clear structure of [arrange, act, assert](http://wiki.c2.com/?ArrangeActAssert).

 **The reader should understand a test function without reading any code outside the function body.**
 {: .notice--info}